 Let’s now take a look at some of the most commonly asked questions about learning languages.

 Q.1.
-How long will it take for a beginner to learn Norwegian?
+How long does it take to learn a new language?

 Q.2.
 Which is the most difficult language to learn by yourself?